Coast Guard JROTC/Maritime Science

 Coast Guard JROTC / Maritime Science 2 (MS-2)

-This course builds upon the Coast Guard Junior Reserve Officers’ Training Corps (CGJROTC) program and topics introduced in the MS-1 course, and available to grade 10 students that completed MS-1 and new to program grade 11 students.
+This course builds upon the Coast Guard Junior Reserve Officers’ Training Corps (CGJROTC) program / Maritime Science course and topics introduced in the MS-1 course.
 Students / Cadets will demonstrate knowledge of the ethical values and principles of good citizenship and perform learned leadership skills.
 They will also be introduced to maritime history, nautical science, oceanography, meteorology, and astronomy.
 Students / Cadets will demonstrate an understanding of the evolution of maritime sea power and America’s sea power history from the American Revolution to present day, primarily from a maritime sea-service perspective.
 Some students / cadets will serve in leadership positions in the CGJROTC unit and assist in some instruction presented to MS-1 students.
 Participation in school, community service, individual and team competitions, extracurricular activities, and uniform wear outlined in CGJROTC / MS-1 will continue.
 There is no post-high school military obligation.
-However, the successful completion of two or three years of the Coast Guard JROTC Maritime Science curriculum may entitle students/cadets to placement credit in college ROTC or enlistment at a higher rank/pay grade in any of the military services.
+However, the successful completion of two or three years of the Coast Guard JROTC / Maritime Science curriculum may entitle students/cadets to placement credit in college ROTC or enlistment at a higher rank/pay grade in any of the military services.

 Coast Guard JROTC / Maritime Science 3 (MS-3)